warcayac/multilanguage_app_with_getx_hive/README.md

 - offers local data persistence.

 After installing new language packages the app needs to restart for the changes to take effect.

+### Note
+- `wnetworking` package is not ready to publish yet, it contains operations related to API, etc. You can replace `HttpReqService.getJson` with your typical `http.get` but keep in mind the return value and exceptions.